tfclarkdesigns/Aether-Galaxy/legacy-files/the-will-of-order-legacy/the-will-of-order-r1.md

 A weak state invites chaos and does not even deserve to exist.

-Thus, we say,

->  "The *iron dominion* of the Archon is law, unless the Archon is found to be too weak to rule."
+Thus, we say, "the *iron dominion* of the Archon is law, unless the Archon is found to be too weak to rule."

 ---